meldrumkathryn/Montecarlo_Project/README.md

 6) Creating a game:

-To create a game class object simply pass in a list of dice to be involved in the game into the game class, if no dice are passed in the game will default to having 6 standard dice (faces 1-6):
+To create a game class object, simply pass in a list of dice to be involved in the game into the game class.
+If no dice are passed in the game will default to having 6 standard dice (faces 1-6), but if we wanted to play a game with two of our custom die objects this is what we would use:

-game_object = game([die1, die2, die3])
+game_object = game([die_object,die_object])

 docstring:
         purpose: create and isntance of a game